Our Philosophy and Goals

 We Inspire Jewish Journeys

-Everyday experiences are infused by Jewish tradition.
+Everyday experiences are infused by Jewish traditions and values.
 We encourage an exploration of the cultural, spiritual and ethical aspects of Judaism through holiday celebrations, teaching and performing gemilut chasadim (acts of loving kindness) and demonstrating respect for the world around us.
-An Ethical Start™ serves as the foundation of learning about values and ethical behavior and is a part of our classroom and parent learning communities.
-Fridays bring a special celebration of the Sabbath with school–wide group singing, concerts, where parents are encouraged to attend.
+Together with the JCC Director of Jewish Life and Learning, our teachers are able to explore fundamental Jewish concepts and values and work collaboratively to develop learning experiences that are developmentally appropriate in the classrooms.
+Through experiences including cooking, singing, art, literacy and more, children in all age groups are able to take a Jewish journey through the rich traditions of Judaism.
+Friday mornings bring a special celebration of the Sabbath with school–wide group singing, concerts, where parents are encouraged to attend.

 The Power of the Learning Environment